 - Submit New Church Application online.
-Please ask Office of Intercultural Ministries for the link. - You will be contacted by the BGCT Church Starting strategist for your area. - A formal BGCT Assessment Evaluation will be completed. - New Church planter will need to develop their proposal, which includes vision, values statement, strategy with clear goals and a budget.
-These must cover the 11 components of church starting. - Next step is a feasibility study that must be completed.
-BGCT Church Starting strategist and Office of Intercultural Ministries will participate with you in this. - Covenant partners must be discovered so many informal meetings may take place with various potential partners. - Formal Resource Discovery Meeting with all covenant partners.
-Here a thorough discussion of the new church strategy must take place so that all areas of need can be identified.
+Please ask Office of Intercultural Ministries for the link. - You will be contacted by the BGCT New Church Starter for your area. - A formal BGCT Assessment Evaluation will be completed. - New Church Planter will need to develop their proposal, which includes Vision, Values Statement, Strategy with clear Goals, and a budget.
+These must cover the 11 components of church starting. - Next step is a feasibility study must be completed.
+BGCT New Church Starter and Office of Intercultural Ministries will participate with you in this. - Covenant Partners must be discovered so many informal meetings may take place with various potential partners. - Formal Resource Discovery Meeting with all Covenant Partners.
+Here a thorough discussion of new church strategy must take place so that all areas of need can be identified. - Formal Covenant Meeting will be held with all Covenant Partners and the Church Planter to understand their relationship and responsibilities.
+In this meeting all aspects of the new church start will be finalized including a proposed monthly budget for the

-- A formal Covenant Meeting will be held with all covenant partners and the church planter to understand their relationship and responsibilities.
-In this meeting all aspects of the new church's start will be finalized including a proposed monthly budget for the first quarter.
-Then, all partners will sign the New Church Start Covenant. - The covenant and proposal will be submitted to the Mission Funding Group (MFG) of the Executive Board of the BGCT.
-The MFG may approve, reject, postpone or amend the proposal.
-No commitments are made by BGCT without MFG approval. - If the new church is approved by MFG, then partnership begins.
-The New Church planter is required to submit monthly reports and to call Quarterly Growth Review Meeting with their covenant partners.
+- first quarter.
+Then all partners will sign New Church Start Covenant. - The Covenant and Proposal will be submitted to the Mission Funding Group of the Executive Board of the BGCT.
+The MFG may approve, reject, postpone, or amend the proposal.
+No commitments are made by BGCT without MFG approval. - If new church is approved by MFG.
+Then partnership begins.
+The New Church Planter is required to submit Monthly reports and to call quarterly Growth Review Meeting with their Covenant Partners.
 Also, each new church is required to give to the Cooperative Program of the BGCT.
-Also, the Church Starting Office will assign the church planter with a coach. - Following the church starting process, which may last 3 to 5 years, you and your covenant partners will agree that it is time for the new church to constitute and become a selfgoverning, self-supporting and reproducing church. - Additional resource: Intercultural Church Planting Model.
+Also, the New Church Starting Office will assign the Church Planter with a coach. - Following the New Church Starting process which may last 3 to 5 years.
+You and your Covenant Partners will agree that it is time for the New Church to Constitute and become a selfgoverning, self-supporting, and a reproducing church. - Additional resource: Intercultural Church Planting Model.
 See appendix 3.